Satisfactory Academic Progress Policy for Financial Aid for Graduate Students

-Satisfactory Academic Progress is reviewed at the end of each semester after grades have been submitted for all students.
+Satisfactory Academic Progress is reviewed at the end of each semester, including summer semester, after grades have been submitted for all students.
 Students not meeting one or more of the SAP standards will receive written notification detailing which standard(s) hasn’t been met and the implication for future financial aid.

 Satisfactory Academic Progress (SAP) Warning

 Students who do not meet one or more of the SAP standards will be placed on “Financial Aid Warning” at the end of the semester in which they do not meet the standard(s).
 Students under this status will be eligible to receive financial aid for the next semester he/she is enrolled at Kettering College.
 Students under this status are not required to appeal for reinstatement of their financial aid eligibility.

 Students placed on “Financial Aid Warning” will be sent written notification advising them of their status, the standard(s) not being met, the impact of future financial aid eligibility, and the importance of seeking assistance/guidance from the appropriate staff.